doliver231/Pewlett-Hackard-Analysis/README.md

 ### 3. Retiring Employees Grouped by Title

 This table was created to retrieve the number of employees by their most recent job title who are about to retire.
-Using `GROUP BY` and `COUNT()`, we were able to return a cohesive table with 7 rows showing the number of job retiring employees grouped by each specific title category. `ORDER BY` statement was also added to order the counts for each group in an ascending descending manner (`DESC`).
+Using `GROUP BY` and `COUNT()`, we were able to return a cohesive table with 7 rows showing the number of job retiring employees grouped by each specific title category. `ORDER BY` statement was also added to order the counts for each group in a descending manner (`DESC`).

 ```sql
 SELECT COUNT(title) as count, title